 Our attention shifts to the vegetation that surrounds us.
 We are sitting in a clearing but nearby is a thick dry forest dominated by acacias.
 The acacias are tall upright trees that look similar to the Blackwood, Acacia melanoxylon and Lightwood, A. implexa that grow in the Barrabool Hills today but euclaypts are only a minor species.
 Other trees we can see in the forest are Drooping Sheoaks, Allocasuarina verticillata Kurrajong (Brachychiton sp.), as well as the fruit laden Cherry Ballart, Exocarpus cupressiformis and Quandong, Santalum accuminatum.

-Studies of lake sediments show that a fundamental shift from forests dominated by long living acacias started around 60,000 years ago.
-At this time the fire sensitive 'dry' rainforests were replaced by plants like eucalypts, shorter lived acacias, banksias, bursarias, Tree Violet and a diverse mix of grassland plants that depend on regular burning for their long term survival.
+Studies of pollen in lake sediments show that a fundamental shift from forests dominated by long living acacias started around 60,000 years ago.
+Increased carbon levels in these lake sediments indicate that more frequent fires brought about a shift from the fire sensitive Brigalow rainforests to fire loving plants.
+These are very the familiar eucalypts, shorter lived acacias, banksias, bursarias, Tree Violet and a diverse mix of grassland plants that all depend on regular burning for their long term survival.

 Dr. Tim Flannery in his landmark book 'the Future Eaters' argues that when the first Australians arrived they found a continent dominated by large grazing and browsing marsupials.
-These included a marsupial rhino, diprotodons of different sizes, a marsupial lion, five species of extinct wombats, seven species of giant short-faced kangaroos, a giant species of mallee fowl weighing up to 7kg and the largest of all Australian birds, a 200kg stocky flightless bird related to the domestic chicken.
+These included a marsupial rhino, diprotodons of different sizes, a marsupial lion, five species of extinct wombats, seven species of giant short-faced kangaroos.
+There was a giant species of mallee fowl weighing up to 7kg. and the largest of all Australian birds, a 200kg stocky flightless bird related to the domestic chicken.

-These animals were walking composting machines.
-As they browsed on the broad leafed trees and shrubs they converted the leaves and stems into nutrient rich manures that were quickly incorporated into the soil by relatives of the dung beetle.
+Flannerey describes these animals as walking composting machines.
+They browsed on the broad leafed trees and shrubs and they converted the leaves and stems into nutrient rich manures that were quickly incorporated into the soil by relatives of the dung beetle.
 Though Australia's southern climate was dryer, the soil was richer, with more nitrogen, phosphorus, sulfur and humus.

 This well structured humus rich soil combined with the denser forest vegetation resulted in much less runoff and the plants making better use of the meager rainfall.
 Also the calmer weather created by these dry forest environments resulted in a cooler forest floor and less moisture loss from the plant leaves.
 Overall 60,000 years ago the trees and shrubs on the east coast of Australia needed less rainfall to survive and thrive.